patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/label/label.md

 ### When to use clickable labels

 You can also make labels clickable.
 A common use case for clickable labels is when a user may want to filter by a specific label.
 You can also use label links to redirect users to a new page.
+Clickable labels have hover and focus states.

 <img src="./img/clickable-label.png" alt="Example of a clickable label" width="219"/>